mradultiw/pyropes/README.md

 >>> rope1.isdecimal(), Rope("123").isdecimal()
 ```
 ```(False, True)```
 ---
+There are still a lot of functionalities and usages but I encourage you to go through all functions available and read their doc strings to know more about them.

+### Final Words:
-##### Final Words: 	Although I've taken every care while creating Ropes and writing this doucmentation.
-Despite of this, if you find any bug or descripency in any of the above, then report me.
-You can also provide a solution as well  :)
+Although I've taken every care while creating Ropes and writing this documentation, despite if you find any bug, report it.
-##### Any suggestions regarding improvement of code/documentation are heartily welcomed and, if found vital than, will be rolled out in future updates.
+Any suggestions to improve code/documentation are heartily welcomed.
 ---